 Collection, management, analysis and reporting of data

 Samples should be collected and sent to the laboratory serving the surveillance site for culture and susceptibility testing together with accompanying patient information.
 Laboratories then enter data into data management software such as the freely available WHONET.
 Data from surveillance sites is forwarded to the national coordinating center where it is aggregated and submitted electronically to WHO.
-Member States will regularly report to WHO on progress in implementing national surveillance as well as resistance levels and unusual findings.
-This data will provide input to a bi-annual report on global resistance surveillance.
+Member States regularly report to WHO on progress in implementing national surveillance as well as resistance levels and unusual findings.
+This data provide input to reports on global resistance surveillance.